Is there Uber in Italy? A Guide to Rideshare Apps in Italy

 This can be frustrating when you want to get an Uber in Italy but don’t want to pay premium charges.
 Luckily, there are plenty of Uber alternatives rideshare apps in Italy, which we will go through below.

-The closest alternative rideshare apps in Italy to Uber are Free Now and IT Taxi.
+The closest uber alternatives/ rideshare apps in Italy are Free Now and IT Taxi.

 Free Now App (FreeNow was previously known as MyTaxis)